tearust/tea-docs/What_is_TEA?/Fill_the_gap.md

 - Using our deployment tools to deploy to the TEA network (based on IPFS)
 - Do not forget to pay :)

 Your code/data is encrypted first before saved to IPFS.
 Only trusted TEA nodes (passed remote attestation) have a copy of the decryption keys in their secured memory.
-The security of the TEA nodes is protected by hardware (TPM & HSM) and guaranteed by TEA consensus on Substrate Blockchain.
+The security of the TEA nodes is protected by hardware (TEE, TPM or HSM) and guaranteed by TEA consensus on Substrate Blockchain.

 I listed quite a few concepts in my last long sentence.
 If you do not know all of them, let me give you a basic explanation here.

 - Wasm: WebAssembly, a new ISA, bytecode binary format to executables
 - IPFS: A decentralized file system.
-- TPM & HSM: Trusted Computing technologies in chips or hardware enclosure
+- TEE, TPM or HSM: Trusted Computing technologies in chips or hardware enclosure
 - Substrate: The tech base of popular Polkadot blockchain
 - TEA: Trusted Execution and Attestation, the project I am talking about now